Soham360/csp-fastpages/_posts/2022-12-13-ExtraCreditSeminar.md

 - $1.5B invested in R&D
 - $40B in revenue

+Qualities of a good engineer:
+- Can listen
+- Can understand the requirements
+- Can use that understanding to make technology solve the requirement
+- Able to explain their process
 ## Presenter #2: Kris Porter
 - Went to UCLA
 - CCNA training
 - Machine Learning
 - Python (Udemy)
 - Data Structures, Algorithms and System Design
+- Twitter University

 Some projects he worked on:
 1. Streaming Media Infrastructure at NBC Universal